So you’re a newbie when it comes to clean beauty products. Awesome! At least you’re here.

 Other labels you can’t trust are things like Natural, green, eco or non-toxic.
 These words are meaningless to companies, who know they mean a lot to you.

-Some of these products were even tested by the campaign for safe cosmetics and were found to contain traces of lead,among other toxins.
-These are the companies who boast their “non-toxic” or “natural” labels.
+Some of these products were even tested by the campaign for safe cosmetics and were found to contain traces of lead, among other toxins.
+These are the companies that boast their “non-toxic” or “natural” labels.

 So if we can’t trust labels, what can we trust?